 Questions about New Jersey’s gun permit laws?
 Firearm offense attorneys at Aydelotte & Scardella Law LLC are available to answer your questions at no cost to you.
 Contact a qualified Camden Gun Charges Lawyer from our firmto arrange for your free confidential consultation.

 Firearm Penalties Under the New Jersey Graves Act

 New Jersey’s Graves Act imposes mandatory prison sentences for individuals who are charged with unlawful possession of a handgun, shotgun, or rifle.
 Anyone who commits certain crimes while they are in the possession of a firearm will also face mandatory prison time if they are convicted.

 If you are found guilty under the Graves Act, it is a second-degree offense and you face the following penalties:

 - Jail time: first offenders face a jail sentence of between five and ten years

 - Parole eligibility: parole is restricted — anyone convicted under the Graves Act must serve a minimum three-year sentence

 New Jersey laws regarding firearms are very strict and even a simple mistake such as an error on your gun permit can lead to serious legal trouble.
-If you or a loved one has been charged with a firearm offense, contact the skilled criminal defense lawyers at Aydelotte & Scardella Law LLC as soon as possible so that we can get to work fighting the charge.
+If you or a loved one has been charged with a firearm offense, contact a skilled Camden Gun Charges Lawyer at Aydelotte & Scardella Law LLC as soon as possible so that we can get to work fighting the charge.

 New Jersey Restrictions Regarding Gun Ownership In The Garden State